-Business Lawyers in Florida
+Business Lawyers in St. Petersburg

-Lopez Law Group has an abiding commitment to supporting hardworking Florida business owners and can see you through the complex legal workings of entrepreneurship.
+Whether you have a new company or want to ensure your current business is legally sound, allow us to provide effective representation.
+Lopez Law Group has an abiding commitment to supporting hardworking Florida business owners and can see you through the intricate legal workings of entrepreneurship.
 Here are just a few areas in which we can assist:

 - Negotiations and contract drafting

 - Intellectual property